danvuk567/Excel_VBA-Useful-Custom-Functions/README.md

 ## Sort List of files based on Timestamp

-This function sorts the file names in ascending or descending order within a 2-dimensional array based on timestamp.
+The function *Sort_files_by_date* sorts the file names in ascending or descending order within a 2-dimensional array based on timestamp.

         ' f_names: A 2-dimensional array of filenames and their timestamps ' sort_order: Sort order defined as ascending when True, and False when descending